-28. Certain machine-readable technologies are vulnerable to being read without the knowledge of the cardholder, and to other means of unauthorized access (by entities other than driving licence or law enforcement authorities).
+Certain machine-readable technologies are vulnerable to being read without the knowledge of the cardholder, and to other means of unauthorized access (by entities other than driving licence or law enforcement authorities).
 Controlling access to IDL data stored in machine-readable form protects the data on the card from being read remotely by electronic means without the knowledge of the cardholder.

-29. Identifying falsified driving licences, or alterations to the human-readable data on authentic driving licences present a major problem for law enforcement authorities, both domestically and in the context of international interchange.
+Identifying falsified driving licences, or alterations to the human-readable data on authentic driving licences present a major problem for law enforcement authorities, both domestically and in the context of international interchange.
 Verifying the authenticity of an IDL and confirming the integrity of the data recorded allows driving licence and law enforcement authorities to distinguish between authentic IDLs and falsified or altered ones.

-Part 4: Test methods (under development)

-30. When published, will prescribe compliance test requirements for the machinereadable data content, as well as for the mechanisms to control access to this data as specified in part 2 and part 3 respectively.
+• Part 4: Test methods (in final stage of development).
+When published, will prescribe compliance test requirements for the machine-readable data content, as well as for the mechanisms to control access to this data as specified in part 2 and part 3 respectively.

-31. In practical terms, ISO/IEC 18013 has several benefits.
+In practical terms, ISO/IEC 18013 has several benefits.
 It serves as a common standard underlying the regional and domestic exchange of driving privileges.
 And in today's world, where drivers regularly cross national borders, it serves as a common platform for human-readable information and for machine-assisted storage, retrieval, reading and verification of data.

-32. From vehicle category and data content regulatory perspective ISO/IEC 18013-1 is compliant with Geneva and Vienna Conventions, as well as EC Driving Licence Directives.
-ISO/IEC 18013 is modular and allows issuing jurisdictions to implement Part 1 only, or in combination with other parts, and include options (eg additional security) for domestic purposes without being non-compliant with ISO/IEC 18013.
+From vehicle category and data content regulatory perspective ISO/IEC 18013-1 is compliant with Geneva and Vienna Conventions.
+This compliance also included the EU Driving Licence Directives prior to the vehicle category changes introduced in the Third Directive issued in December 20062.

+ISO/IEC 18013 is modular and allows significant flexibility without compromising consistency for international recognition to issuing jurisdictions to implement Part 1 only, or in combination with other parts, and include options (eg additional security) for domestic purposes without being non-compliant with ISO/IEC 18013.

-33. The committee on driving licences of the European Commission has adopted ISO/IEC 18013 as the reference standard for the determination of the technical requirements of the microchip incorporated on the ID-1 card format driving licence in terms of the Third Directive.
+The committee on driving licences of the European Commission has adopted ISO/IEC 18013 as the reference standard for the determination of the technical requirements of the microchip incorporated on the ID-1 card format driving licence in terms of the Third Directive.